SeeDevice

 In addition to agriculture, SeeDevice is also working with a prominent gaming device company to integrate its sensors into the next generation of gaming consoles.
 This application demonstrates the versatility of SeeDevice’s SWIR technology, which can be seamlessly adapted for use in consumer electronics.
 By embedding advanced imaging capabilities into gaming consoles, SeeDevice is helping to deliver new experiences to players while keeping production costs low.

 • Our quantum-based CMOS image sensor technology enables us to achieve capabilities previously reserved for sensors that used expensive, exotic materials.
-What we’ve done is take that high performance and make it scalable, affordable, and easy to mass-produce
+What we’ve done is take that high performance and make it scalable, affordable, and easy to mass-produce.

 One of the most compelling applications of SeeDevice’s SWIR technology is in healthcare—specifically in non-invasive glucose monitoring devices.
 Diabetes affects millions of people worldwide, and current glucose monitoring methods require painful finger pricks.
 SeeDevice’s sensors enable a non-invasive solution, allowing patients to place their fingers on a sensor to measure glucose levels without the need for needles.
 This solution is not only more convenient for users but also significantly more affordable than existing alternatives.